Legal

 Network Abuse

-in any activities that Web Hosts Australia determines in its sole
+any activities that Web Hosts Australia determines in its

-discretion to constitute network abuse, including the following:
+sole discretion to constitute network abuse, including the

 - Introducing or executing malicious programmes into